obrie/retrokit/README.md

 | videopac      | 500KB    |

 Note that this does *not* include other data such as BIOS files / scraped media.
+It also only includes a selection of PC games.

+If you wanted to include the entire PC collection, you would need another 500GB or so (so a 2TB drive).

 ## Emulators